 The annual fee assessed to each licensee also includes a share of the \$800,000 in surcharge costs allocated to the materials user class of licenses and, for certain categories of these licenses, a share of the approximately \$500,000 in LLW surcharge costs allocated to the class.
-The annual fee for each fee category is shown in § 171.16(d).
+The proposed annual fee for each fee category is shown in § 171.16(d).

 h.
 Transportation.
-Of the approximately \$5.0 million in FY 2003 budgeted costs to be recovered through annual fees assessed to the transportation class of licenses (including homeland security costs), approximately \$1.4 million will be recovered from annual fees assessed to DOE based on the number of part 71 Certificates of Compliance that it holds.
-Of the remaining \$3.6 million, approximately 25 percent is allocated to the 89 quality assurance plans authorizing use only and the 40 quality assurance plans authorizing use and design/fabrication.
-The remaining 75 percent is allocated only to the 40 quality assurance plans authorizing use and design/fabrication.
-This results in an annual fee of \$7,100 for each of the holders of quality assurance plans that authorize use only, and an annual fee of \$76,200 for each of the holders of quality assurance plans that authorize use and design/fabrication.
+Off the approximately \$5.0 million in FY 2003 budgeted costs to be recovered through annual fees assessed to the transportation class of licenses (including homeland security costs), approximately \$1.4 million would be recovered from annual fees assessed to DOE based on the number of part 71 Certificates of Compliance that it holds.
+Of the remaining \$3.6 million, approximately 25 percent would be allocated to the 89 quality assurance plans authorizing use only and the 40 quality assurance plans authorizing use and design/fabrication.
+The remaining 75 percent would be allocated only to the 40 quality assurance plans authorizing use and design/fabrication.
+This results in a proposed annual fee of \$7,000 for each of the holders of quality assurance plans that authorize use only, and a proposed annual fee of \$75,000 for each of the holders of quality assurance plans that authorize use and design/fabrication.